-Your academic CV should be tailored to the position you are applying to.
-Give your employer what he/she is interested in.
+It should be tailored to the position you are applying to.
+Highlight on aspects that interests your employer.
 For example, if teaching is the focus of the position, then list the relevant teaching experience first.
 Similarly, if the focus of the position is more on research, then list your research experience first.

 Use relevant keywords